 Before Bringing Your Kitten Home

-You should have at least one more litter box than you have cats and there should be no direct line of sight from litter box to litter box.
+You should have at least one more litter box than you have cats and there should be no direct line of sight from litter box to litter box to prevent the cats from stalking or intimidating each other while using them.
 Extra litter and, of course, kitten food will also be needed to help your kitten feel at home.

 Day one with your new kitten is very exciting, but you’ll want to be careful that you don’t overwhelm it.
 Let the kitten explore in the small room you have already set up, or if you didn’t have time to prepare for its arrival, set up a safe room and sit on the floor while the kitten acclimates to it.

-If you have other pets, allow them to sniff the kitten while you hold it but be sure to keep the kitten safe at all times.
+If you have other pets, allow them to sniff the kitten from a distance but be sure to keep the kitten safe at all times.
 Place the kitten in the small room with its belongings when you can’t supervise it, so you won’t have to worry about anyone getting hurt.

-After a few days, your kitten will explore its new home and get used to where the litter box, food, and water dishes are.
+After a few days, your kitten will begin to explore its new home.
+You can encourage your kitten to venture out of its separate room little by little each day by using toys and treats to make it a game.
+Your kitten will get used to where the other litter boxes, food, and water dishes are as well.
 It might even claim a favorite spot to sleep and befriend your pets.

-Make sure your kitten continues to eat and drink and monitor their litter box habits during this time.
-If you see any parasites, blood, loose stools, etc. in the litterbox, it is a good idea to bring this sample to the vet.
-Regardless, you'll need to make an appointment during this time to get your kitten checked out.
+Make sure your kitten continues to eat and drink well and to monitor their litter box habits during this time.
+If you see anything abnormal including loose stools in the litter box, it is a good idea to bring this sample to the vet.
+You'll need to make an appointment during this time to get your kitten checked out even if it appears healthy, since it may need vaccines, deworming, and/or a routine check up.

 If your cat is going to wear a collar, choose a collar that fits and add some identification, like a name tag with your phone number, in case your kitten gets outside.
+It is best to purchase cat-specific break-away collars which are designed to fall off if they get caught on something.
+This can prevent injuries, especially in active kittens, if they get a paw or tooth caught on the collar, or if they get caught on something while exploring.
 Microchipping can be discussed with your vet as a more permanent form of identification.

 The kitten should have also been to the vet at least once for vaccines, a fecal check, and a physical examination, but refrain from taking your kitten anywhere other than a vet’s office until they are fully vaccinated.
 Stay on schedule with the recommended initial vaccines and while there, ask your vet about monthly preventatives for fleas, heartworms, intestinal parasites, etc.